Kimruano/BankManagementSystem/README.md

 ## Account
 The Account class is the parent class.
 It can show the customer's personal information.
 ## Checkings Account
-The Checking Account is a child class which inherits from the Account class.
+The Checking Account is a child class that inherits from the Account class.
 It contains the following methods:
 - deposit
 - withdrawal
 - get_account_id